Best practices for securing Active Directory Federation Services

 This document provides best practices for the secure planning and deployment of Active Directory Federation Services (AD FS) and Web Application Proxy.
 It contains information about the default behaviors of these components and recommendations for additional security configurations for an organization with specific use cases and security requirements.

-This document applies to AD FS and WAP in Windows Server 2012 R2 and Windows Server 2016 (preview).
+This document applies to AD FS and WAP in Windows Server 2012 R2, 2016, and 2019.
 These recommendations can be used whether the infrastructure is deployed in an on premises network or in a cloud hosted environment such as Microsoft Azure.

 Standard deployment topology